Because glowing skin starts from within.

 - Walnuts

-- Brussel sprouts
+- Brussels sprouts

 7. Sunflower seeds

-- Diets high in processed or refined sugars
+- Diets high in refined sugar

 References